dorjeduck/pytree-snapshots/README.md

 A lightweight and flexible manager for capturing and managing data snapshots in Python.
 While built with JAX PyTrees in mind, it works seamlessly with any Python object, offering a versatile solution for snapshotting and restoring complex data structures.

+**Note:** PyTree Snapshots is currently in **beta**.
+While it is stable for most use cases, some features may undergo changes, and you may encounter bugs as we gather feedback and refine the library.
+Please report any issues to help us improve!

 ## Features

 - **Capture and Manage Snapshots**: Save and retrieve snapshots of data structures with ease.